cbachhuber/opencv-wiki/Profiling-OpenCV-Applications.md

 Tracing framework is built-in directly into the OpenCV source code.
 To use it, you only need to compile and link your application with modern version of OpenCV.

 The tracing is enabled by default at compile time.
-But it's not engaged by default at runtime, because it impacts the performance.
+But it's not activated by default at runtime, because it impacts the performance.
+It's activated when the environment variable `OPENCV_TRACE` is set (`OPENCV_TRACE=1`) or when OpenCV-based app is running within a specialized profiling software supporting Instrumentation and Tracing Technology (ITT).

-OpenCV tracing relies on the Instrumentation and Tracing Technology (ITT) API, an Intel®-provided profiling framework (https://software.intel.com/en-us/articles/intel-itt-api-open-source).
+OpenCV tracing relies on the ITT API, an Intel®-provided profiling framework (https://software.intel.com/en-us/articles/intel-itt-api-open-source).

 You can analyze data generated via the ITT API backend using these tools:
 - Intel® VTune™ Amplifier